Hi, this is David from Aquatic Arts™!

 At this point, I have to say I didn't do it all myself.
 Not even close.
 Matt, Josh, and Preston have been with the company since almost the beginning, and I still don't know why they agreed to work in a brand new and extremely chaotic company running out of my small basement in the poorest and most violent zip code in Indiana.
 With their help and the priceless contributions of many others, we've made ourselves jobs doing what we love, and we get to work every day with our best friends.
 I am continually surprised that what I do is even a real possibility for me and everyone else involved, and we all work hard to make sure people come back again and again.
 After all, you can't have much of a business without loyal customers, right?
 If you are a past, present, or future customer, you have our sincere thanks for giving us our dream jobs, and supporting the jobs (which start at $15/hour, no minimum wage here!) of many other people as well.
-Aquatic Arts™ wouldn't exist without people like you, and that is something that we never forget.
+Aquatic Arts™ wouldn't exist without you, our customer.
+That is something that we will never forget.
+From the bottom of our hearts, thank you for making this dream of ours a reality, and being the reason why Aquatic Arts is possible!

 --- For more information about the benefits of buying your aquarium stock from Aquatic Arts™, please see our Why Buy From Us page.